 - Take a break

 - Calming corner

-- Deep breathing/counting to 10
+- Coping strategies/deep breathing/counting to 10

+- Blocking pads

 - De-escalating

 - Restraint and seclusion

 - Discipline referral

 - Detention, suspension, expulsion, paddling

 - 4. Kids do well if they can

 - If the kid could do well, they would do well

 - Not True:

 - Attention-seeking

 - Manipulative

 - Coercive

 - Unmotivated

 - Limit-testing

 - 5. Doing well is preferable